symbol/symbol-docs/source/concepts/transaction.rst

 Every transaction shares some common properties.
 Each transaction extends from the :ref:`transaction schema definition <transaction>`, adding the type's particular properties.

-Transactions are defined in a :doc:`serialized form <../api/serialization>`.
+Transactions are defined in a :ref:`serialized form <serialization>`.
 We recommend to `use the NEM2-SDK to define <https://github.com/nemtech/nem2-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L30>`_ transactions.

 .. _fees: